 - A YES vote on this amendment: A yes vote supports adding an inflation adjustment to the current homestead tax exemption.
-There are two \$25,000 exemptions available to property owners, who can reduce \$50,000 off the taxable value of their home.
-This measure would create an inflation adjustment for the second of those two \$25,000 homestead exemptions which does not affect taxes that pay for schools.
 Under the measure, assessments would be indexed to the percent change in the Consumer Price Index.
 For example, if the rate of inflation is 8 percent, it would increase the value of the exemption from \$25,000 to \$27,000. - A NO vote on this amendment: A no vote supports keeping the current homestead tax exemption regardless of inflation.
-This means that taxes will automatically rise as property values rise with inflation, without local officials having to cast a vote to increase taxes.
+This means that taxes will automatically rise as property values rise with inflation.

-Pros: While property values continue to increase and homeowners pay more in property taxes, supporters argue that this measure will give homeowners relief on their taxes by adjusting for inflation.
+Pro: While property values continue to increase and homeowners pay more in property taxes, supporters argue that this measure will give homeowners relief on their taxes by adjusting for inflation.